Sahl Smbatean: Reign

 In Armenian sources, Sahl Smbatean and his brothers are remembered for their successful battles against enemy invaders in the mountains of Artsakh.
-The earliest known clash between Sahl and the Arab army took place in 822, when the latter invaded the canton of Amaras.
+According to the Arabic History of Sharvan, a rebellion occurred in Shaki sometime after 820.
+In 822–823, Sahl defeated an Arab force from Barda that had destroyed Amaras and invaded Metsarank.
 The Arab rule in the region was substantially weakened due to the revolt of Babak Khorramdin in Iranian Azerbaijan (822-837).
 Babak married the daughter of Vasak, Prince of Syunik, and fought with him against the Islamic conquest of Persia.
 However, after the death of Vasak (in 822), Babak tried to dominate Syunik and Artsakh, and in 826-831 committed atrocities against the revolted Armenians of Balk, Gegharkunik and Lachin (the three cantons of Syunik).
 In that account, Babak was described as "the murderous, world-ravaging, bloodthirsty beast" by the Armenian historiographer Movses Kaghankatvatsi.
-The Armenians continued the struggle against Babak in the cantons of Artsakh.
+The Armenians continued the struggle against Babak in the cantons of Artsakh, but Sahl's name is not mentioned in connection with these battles.
+According to Minorsky, the interests of Sahl and Babak may have initially coincided.
+After the arrival of Afshin, the prominent general of the Abbasid Caliph al-Mutasim, in Azerbaijan in 835, Sahl ambushed and defeated an Arab army.

-In 837-838 Afshin, the prominent general of the Abbasid Caliph Al-Mutasim, was sent to Armenia to fight against Babak.
-After a crushing defeat, Babak took refuge in the mountains controlled by Sahl Smbatean, who, however, captured him and surrendered to Afshin.
-Sahl received 1,000,000 silver dirham's in reward from Afshin.
-According to Movses Kaghankatvatsi, the Caliphate assigned him sovereignty over Armenia, Georgia and Albania.
+In 837, Afshin defeated Babak's forces.
+Babak sought to escape to Byzantium through the territories of the Armenian princes, and he took refuge with Sahl, who initially treated him with honor.
+However, Sahl soon surrendered Babak to Afshin.
+For this, he received great honors, and his earlier actions against the Arabs were ignored.
+According to al-Masudi, Sahl received as a reward a royal robe, a crown, a horse, and exemption from tribute; per Charles Dowsett, all of this "amounts to an official investiture as ruler of Albania."
+The exemption from tribute was effectively an acceptance of the status quo created when Sahl revolted against Arab rule.
+The later Armenian historian Vardan Areveltsi mentions only a monetary reward for Sahl.
+According to Movses Kaghankatvatsi, the Caliphate assigned him sovereign over Armenia, Georgia and Albania, although per Dowsett and Minorsky this is a great exaggeration.